ensdomains/ens/docs/quickstart.rst

 Just want to get a name and make it resolve to something?
 Here's how.

+**NOTE**: This quickstart uses 'ensutils.js', a simple Javascript file that facilitates getting started with ENS.
+You should *NOT* use this in production code - it exists purely for interactive experimentation with the console!

 First, make sure your client is in **sync with a network** (mainnet, ropsten, rinkeby, etc.).
 You can use eth.syncing in your Ethereum console to track progress.

 You can utilize geth: https://github.com/ethereum/go-ethereum to connect a network and begin the process of syncing the chain.